Tprrt's Blog

 The command make defconfig will apply the default configuration for the target platform (cf. ARCH=arm64), and the compilation will be performed by make -j$(nproc).

-The commands git show HEAD and make defconfig are optional: - the first is usefull to verify that the latest commit corresponding to the latest tag of the branch linux-5.4.y. - the second can be used if you want to customize the kernel configuration.
+The commands git show HEAD and make defconfig are optional: - the first is useful to verify that the latest commit corresponding to the latest tag of the branch linux-5.4.y. - the second can be used if you want to customize the kernel configuration.

 NB.
 The kernel Linux but also Busybox and some projects use Kbuild to manage the build options